Cyprian Sterry: Career

 Georgetown University holds a logbook of a slave ship, the Mary, funded by Sterry and captained by one Nathan Sterry, that visited "Senegambia, Windward Coast, and Gold Coast" and sold the approximately 100 slaves that survived the trip to the port of Savannah in 1796 to a "Mr. Robertson of Charleston and a Spanish merchant."
 In 1795, Sterry and Welcome Arnold had a joint interest in a distillery.
 Rhode Island prohibited the African slave trade in 1797.
 Sterry was bullied out of the business by a combination of the law and "the Providence Abolition Society, which threatened to sue him unless he signed a document promising to never engage in the African slave trade again."
 In June 1798 Sterry made it known that his £15,000 in assets could not cover his $78,000 in debts.
-Sterry applied for relief from the Rhode Island General Assembly but they apparently were not receptive to his petitions and so he spent a large part of the next decade in and out of debtor's prison as his creditors pressed for repayment.
+Sterry applied for relief from the Rhode Island General Assembly but they apparently were not receptive to his petitions and so he spent a large part of the next decade in and out of debtors' prison as his creditors pressed for repayment.
 In 1965, historian Coleman wrote of Sterry's indebtedness:

 In all Sterry had interests in 15 vessels ranging in size from the 37-ton sloop Polly to the 232-ton ship Mary.
 With the exception of the 90-ton brigantine Industry, title to which was transferred in 1783, and three vessels which were captured or lost at sea, ownership of all of these vessels passed out of Sterry's hands between 1794 and 1797.
 Apparently, either he had been trying to raise cash to meet his obligations or he had been making 'wash' sales in an effort to put some of his property out of the reach of his creditors.
 It may have been allegations that he was pursuing the latter course which made the Assembly reluctant to grant him relief.

 Sterry finally had a declaration of bankruptcy approved in 1807.
 Sterry applied for a Revolutionary War pension in 1820 at which time he declared he had "no property of any description whatever."
 Cyprian Sterry died in 1825.
 He is buried in Providence, Rhode Island.

 Robert Sterry

 Cyprian Sterry's son Robert Sterry, a graduate of Brown University, killed Micajah Green Lewis in a duel in New Orleans in 1805.
-Robert Sterry was the American consul at La Rochelle, France prior to his death in a shipwreck off Southhampton, Long Island in 1820.
+Robert Sterry was the American consul at La Rochelle, France prior to his death in a shipwreck off Southampton, Long Island in 1820.